mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git clone git@github.com:github_account/name_of_repo.git --branch name_of_branch --single-branch`
 * Populate the working directory with all of the files present in the root directory <br />
 `git clone git@github.com:github_account/name_of_repo.git --branch name_of_branch --sparse`

+#### Special cases for git pull
+* Update your local working branch with commits from the remote.
+Will rewrite history so any local commits occur after all new commits coming from the remote, avoiding a merge commit <br />
+`git pull --rebase`
+* To force Git to overwrite your current branch to match the remote tracking branch  <br />
+`git pull --force`
+* Fetch all remotes - this is handy if you are working on a fork or in another use case with multiple remotes <br />
+`git pull --all`

 #### Setting up Git for the first time on Midway HPC
 * SSH into Midway `ssh <cnetid>@midway2.rcc.uchicago.edu`